Evidence for multiband superconductivity and charge density waves in Ni-doped ZrTe$_2$: Methods

 The Ni$_{0.04}$ZrTe$_2$ single crystals were prepared by isothermal CVT.
 A precursor Ni$_{0.4}$Zr alloy was prepared initially by arc melting the stoichiometric amounts of high purity Ni and Zr in a Ti-gettered Ar atmosphere.
 The resulting material was ground together with Te for a Ni$_{0.4}$ZrTe$_2$ nominal composition, pelletized, sealed in a quartz tube under 0.4\,atm of UHP Ar, and reacted at 950\,$^\circ$C for 48\,hs.
 This material was quenched in water, an important step to avoid the formation ZrTe$_3$, reground, pelletized again, and treated again at 950\,$^\circ$C for 48\,hs.
 The Ni$_{0.4}$ZrTe$_2$ pellet was placed in a quartz tube containing $\approx 2.5$\,mg/cm$^3$ of iodine, which served as the transport agent, and sealed under vacuum.
 This tube was placed horizontally in a box furnace, the temperature was raised to 1000\,$^\circ$C and left there for 10 days.
 Given the off-stoichiometry composition of the charge, a gradient of the thermochemical potential forms around the pellet, creating the necessary conditions for chemical vapor transport growth.
 The tube was quenched again to avoid the formation of Te-rich phases and thin single crystals could be easily identified growing out of the pellet.
 The typical dimensions of the larger crystals were $ \approx 4 \times 4 \times 0.2$\,mm$^3$.

-The Ni-doped ZrTe$_2$ composition was determined by energy dispersive spectroscopy (EDS) and microwave plasma atomic emission spectroscopy (MP-AES), the later after digestion with HNO$_3$ and HCl.
-For MP-AES measurements, sample replicates, reagent blanks, and standard samples with known concentrations were included in each batch of analysis to ensure its quality.
-A comparison of the different atom and ion emission lines of Zirconium, Tellurium and Nickel was carried out and a composition of Ni$_{0.04}$ZrTe$_{1.89}$ was found.
+The Ni-doped ZrTe$_2$ composition was determined by energy dispersive spectroscopy (EDS) and microwave plasma atomic emission spectroscopy (MP-AES), the later after dilution in HNO$_3$ and HCl.
+For MP-AES measurements, sample replicates, reagent blanks, and standard samples with known concentrations were included in each batch of analysis to ensure accuracy.
+A comparison of the different atom and ion emission lines of Zirconium, Tellurium and Nickel was carried out yielding a Ni$_{0.04}$ZrTe$_{1.89}$ composition.
 While the 1:2 ratio for Zr:Te is the same for all crystals, there is some variance in the concentration of Ni for crystals from the same batch, though the variance within each crystal is minimal. $\theta-2\theta$ X-ray diffraction (XRD) scans of the flat facets showed only the (00$l$) reflections of the ZrTe$_2$ structure, corresponding to the basal plane, which confirmed the phase purity and the single crystallinity.
-The Ni intercalation does not change the x-ray pattern in any significant way.
+The Ni intercalation does not change the x-ray pattern in a significant way.
 A rocking curve centered on the (00$2$) reflection revealed a full-width spread at half-maximum within 0.05$^\circ$ (data not shown), suggestive of high crystallinity.
 The lattice parameter $c$ for Ni$_{0.04}$ZrTe$_2$ was determined from the $\theta-2\theta$ XRD scans, using the fitting tools from Powdercell \cite{kraus1996} and HighScore Plus (Panalytical) programs, yielding $c = 6.610 \pm 0.004$\,\AA.
 This value is consistent with the values of 6.63\,\AA \,\,reported for ZrTe$_2$ \cite{zhang2020} and 6.624\,\AA\,\, for Zr$_{1.16}$Te$_2$ \cite{kar2020}.